Gunjan909/FinanceChatbot/README.md

 - stock-specific context
 - semantic-search based context (this is classic "RAG")

+This project could be used, for example, by an investor looking for potential entries into a set of stocks based on factors driving stock fundamentals (as reflected in recent news).
+Extensions to other information sources, such as social media feeds, is also easy in this framework.

 ## What It Does

 - Accepts a list of stock tickers (e.g., TSLA, NVDA).